-Random Bug Species Generator| Free Online Insect Tool
+Random Bug Species Generator | Free Insect Tool | Bug Facts & Guide

-Random Bug Species Generator
+๐Ÿž Random Bug Species Generator

 What Is a Bug?
 (Simple Meaning)

 A bug is a small creature with a hard body that usually has 6 legs, antennae, and sometimes wings.
-In daily English, people call many tiny crawling animals “bugs,” but in science, a “bug” usually means a special group of insects like stink bugs and bed bugs.
+In daily English, people call many tiny crawling animals "bugs", but in science, a "bug" usually means a special group of insects like stink bugs and bed bugs.

-Bug = a small insect-like creature people often see in gardens, homes, or nature.
+So, in easy words: Bug = a small insect-like creature people often see in gardens, homes, or nature.

 How Many Types of Bugs Are There?